 But I don’t think it is,

 A cafe Au Lait is served with a random amount of warm milk that isn’t necessarily steamed.
-A Cafe Misto is more specific and is served with steamed or frothed milk at a ratio of 1 part coffee to 1 part milk.
+A Caffe Misto is more specific and is served with steamed or frothed milk at a ratio of 1 part coffee to 1 part milk.

 Now the devil is in the detail when all the different espresso drinks are made with slight changes and result in completely different drinks, cappuccino, latte, flat white, cortado, the list just keeps going on.